marounayli/esibpytest/README.md

     <li> Multiple successful tests override the score, one could have 10/5
     <li> Some labels and buttons aren't accessible with a global structure
 </ul>

+## To implement:

+Code should be able to easily support a modular number of exercices.